Pura Villanueva Kalaw: Personal life

-Pura Villanueva married lawyer and editor Teodoro Maniguiat Kalaw in 1910.
-Their children included Maria Kalaw Katigbak, a senator, and Purita Kalaw Ledesma, an art critic.
-Their daughter-in-law Eva Estrada Kalaw was also a senator.
-Pura Villanueva Kalaw became a widow in 1940.
+Pura G. Villanueva-Kalaw married lawyer and editor Teodoro M. Kalaw, Sr. in 1910.
+Their children included Maria V. Kalaw-Katigbak, a senator, and Purita V. Kalaw-Ladesma, an art critic.
+Their daughter-in-law Eva R. Estrada-Kalaw was also a senator.
+Pura G. Villanueva-Kalaw became a widow in 1940.

+Death

 She died on 21 March 1954 at the age of 67.

+Legacy

-Her daughter Maria Kalaw Katigbak published a biography, Legacy: Pura Villanueva Kalaw: Her Times, Life, and Works 1886–1954 in 1983.
+Her daughter Maria V. Kalaw-Katigbak published a biography, Legacy: Pura Villanueva Kalaw: Her Times, Life, and Works 1886–1954 in 1983.
 Pura V. Kalaw was one of the suffragists featured in a 2016 exhibit at the Philippine Embassy in Washington, D.C.

 There is a school in Quezon City named for Pura V. Kalaw.